brettsheffield/lmdb_blog/README.md

 #### Example gladd.conf

-The following gladd.conf is sufficient for an TLS-enabled blog:
+The following gladd.conf is sufficient for a TLS-enabled blog:

 ```
 debug 1